 At first glance, Nyussere’s Sun Temple may not look like much.
 But the temple is host to some fascinating objects that can’t be found anywhere else in Egypt.
 And it also provides us with important insight into how the lost Sun Temple of Heliopolis may have looked in its prime.

-In addition to having one of the very first obelisks, Abu Gorab is home to a unique alabaster altar and an assortment of mysterious bowls.
-The true purpose and function of these objects have baffled researchers for centuries, and the question remains far from settled.
-But one thing for sure is that they’re beautiful to look at.
+In addition to having one of the very first obelisks, Abu Gorab features a unique alabaster altar and an assortment of mysterious bowls.
+The true purpose and function of these objects has baffled researchers for centuries, and the question remains far from settled.

 Nyussere's Sun Temple